23f2005144/comment-category-classification/README.md

 The single missing value in the `comment` column was dropped safely.

-The `post_id` column was investigated separately — comments within the same thread still had different labels, meaning thread identity carried no predictive signal and the column was dropped.
+The `post_id` column was investigated separately where comments within the same thread still had different labels, meaning thread identity carried no predictive signal and the column was dropped.

 ### Class Imbalance